Horizon League men's soccer tournament

 The Horizon League men's soccer tournament is the conference championship tournament in soccer for the Horizon League.
 The tournament has been held every year since 1987.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.

-Winners
+Milwaukee and UIC are the most winning teams of the competition, with 6 titles each.

+Champions

 The following is a list of Horizon League Tournament winners: